-To keep nutritious produce and fresh-squeezed juices safe, follow these food safety tips to prevent food poisoning:
+To keep nutritious produce and fresh-squeezed juices safe, follow these food safety tips to prevent food poisoning (also called foodborne illness):

-Buy right.
 Purchase produce that is not bruised or damaged.
-When selecting pre-cut produce, choose only those that are refrigerated or on ice.
+When selecting pre-cut produce (such as a half a watermelon or bagged salad greens), choose only those items that are refrigerated or on ice.
 Bag fresh fruits and vegetables and keep them separate from raw meat, poultry, and seafood in your cart and shopping bags.

-Wash thoroughly.
-Wash all produce under running water before eating, cutting, or cooking.
-This includes produce grown at home or purchased from a grocery store or farmers’ market.
+Wash all produce under plain running water before eating, cutting, or cooking, and dry with a clean cloth towel or paper towel to further reduce bacteria that may be present.
+Scrub firm produce, such as melons and cucumbers, with a clean produce brush.
 For pre-packaged produce, read the label – if it says pre-washed and ready-to-eat, you can use it without further washing.
-And even if you plan to peel a fruit or vegetable, it’s important to wash it first so dirt and bacteria are not transferred from the outside to the inside.
+And even if you plan to peel a fruit or vegetable, it’s important to wash it first so dirt and bacteria aren’t transferred from the outside to the inside.

-Check your juice.
-Children, older adults, and people with weakened immune systems risk serious illnesses or even death from drinking juices that have not been pasteurized or otherwise treated to control harmful bacteria.
+Children, older adults, pregnant women, and people with weakened immune systems (such as transplant patients and individuals with HIV/AIDS, cancer, and diabetes) risk serious illnesses or even death from drinking juices that have not been pasteurized or otherwise treated to control harmful bacteria.
 Look for pasteurized or otherwise treated products in your grocers’ refrigerated sections, frozen food cases, or in non-refrigerated containers, such as juice boxes, bottles, or cans.
 Untreated juices sold in refrigerated cases of grocery or health food stores, cider mills, and farmers’ markets must contain a warning label indicating that the product has not been pasteurized.
-However, warning labels are not required for juice or cider that is fresh-squeezed and sold by the glass.
-So remember: if you are unsure if a juice product is pasteurized – be sure to ask!
+Warning labels are not required for juice or cider that is fresh-squeezed and sold by the glass.
+If you are unsure if a juice product is pasteurized – be sure to ask!